chieffoley/public/_posts/2025-08-18-switzerland-day-2.md

 ![18](/images/2025-08-18-switzerland-day-2/18.jpg)
 _&nbsp; A large neighborhood cat <a href='{% link photo_info/pi-2025-08-18-18.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

-No one slept much on the plane, so we were all tired, but did our best to stay awake until a reasonable hour.
-I was the first to go down, falling asleep briefly in a comfy chair on the balcony and then calling it a night.

 <a href='javascript:void(0);' name='pic-19'></a>
 ![19](/images/2025-08-18-switzerland-day-2/19.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-18-19.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_